 The pickerel frog is found in eastern Iowa, fairly close to the Mississippi River even in the westernmost parts of its Iowa range.

-Pickerel frogs are found most commonly in rivers or clear water trout streams.
+Pickerel frogs are most commonly found in rivers or clear water trout streams.
 They may be found in small ponds or wetlands, but usually these are near rivers or streams.
 They breed in ponds and pools adjacent or connected to streams and rivers.

 Pickerel frogs breed in spring (late April, May, and June).
 The males call is a deep snore.
-It is shorter and higher pitched than the northern leopard frogs call and is usually not followed by a chuckle as in leopard frogs.
+It is shorter and higher pitched than the northern leopard frog’s call and is usually not followed by a chuckle as in leopard frogs.
 They call from the shore or from underwater in shallow portions of the wetland.
 Females lay 2,000 to 3,000 eggs.
 The tadpoles transform in two or three months.

 Pickerel frogs usually stay close to the water.
 Few move into wet terrestrial habitats.
 I have seen pickerel frogs away from streams in damp, forested uplands in Allamakee and Clayton counties.
 These are usually large adults that will not dehydrate as quickly as smaller specimens.
-They hibernate in streams or rivers or may migrate to shallow ponds, if close.
-Pickerel frogs produce toxic skin secretions that are distasteful and harmful to predators.
-The toxin is fatal if it is absorbed through the skin as other frogs (even other pickerel frogs) have been killed when they were placed in a small container with pickerel frogs.
+They overwinter in streams or rivers or may migrate to shallow ponds, if close.
+Pickerel frogs apparently produce toxic skin secretions that are distasteful and harmful to predators.
+The toxin is reportedly fatal if it is absorbed through the skin as other frogs (even other pickerel frogs) have been killed when they were placed in a small container with pickerel frogs.